DKsanjana/custom_alert/README.md

-# custom_alert
+# custom_alertbox
-custom_alert is a reusable Flutter package that provides a clean and customizable alert box.
+custom_alertbox is a reusable Flutter package that provides a clean and customizable alert box.

 ---